WordPress Hacks: jQuery JS script injection

 In the second of my series of articles about different exploits seen for WordPress sites, I discuss a particular attack that causes all pages on an infected site to redirect to a page of the attacker's choice, which in this case was an affiliate link.
 This attack involves adding malicious code to jQuery .js files based on the assumption that jQuery is probably going to be included in every page request.

-The article will discuss how the exploit works, what it does once the infection has been made, how the attack is performed and how to remove it, as well as identifying the server involved in making this attack work.
-It also briefly discusses some variations that have been seen.
+The article will discuss how the exploit works, what it does once the infection has been made and how to remove it, as well as identifying the server involved in making this attack work.

 - Malicious code downloaded from attacker's server (encoded)

 - Malicious code downloaded from attacker's server (decoded)

 Detection of Infections

 Once infected, whenever a user visits a page on the site in question they will be redirected to another site.
 Reloading the site again will not cause this redirect; a cookie is used as a flag to control how often the redirection will take place, and removing this cookie will cause the redirection to occur again next time a page is loaded.
 Redirection is caused by the malicious code setting a new value for